-The 2025 Bonds, which allow investors to invest directly in bonds that finance socially beneficial projects, are designated as "Sustainable Development Bonds."
+The 2025 Series C Bonds and the 2025 Series D Bonds, which allow investors to invest directly in bonds that finance socially beneficial projects, are designated as "Sustainable Development Bonds."
 In previous offering documents for applicable Outstanding Bonds, the Corporation has used the "Sustainable Neighborhood Bonds" designation, which the Corporation used to highlight the socially beneficial attributes and featured environmental benefits of the Developments which received subsidized financing from the Corporation at a time when no universal green and social standards existed.
 As the Green and Social Bond market matures and develops standard consensus around certain social and environmental goals, the Corporation seeks to align itself accordingly.
 The Corporation does not plan to make any substantive changes to its social and green goals and programs, which are described in more detail below.

-The Corporation's Sustainable Development Bonds designation reflects the use of the proceeds of the 2025 Bonds in a manner that is substantially consistent with the "Social Bond Principles" and "Sustainability Bond Guidelines" as promulgated by the International Capital Market Association ("ICMA").
-The Corporation has not appointed an external review provider to confirm alignment of the Sustainable Development Bonds designation of the 2025 Bonds with the core components of such Social Bond Principles and Sustainability Bond Guidelines.
-The Sustainable Development Bonds designation also reflects the use of the proceeds of the 2025 Bonds in a manner that is consistent with "Goal 1: No Poverty" and "Goal 11: Sustainable Cities and Communities" of the United Nations 17 Sustainable Development Goals (referred to as "UNSDGs" generally and "SDG 1" and "SDG 11" specifically).
+The Corporation's Sustainable Development Bonds designation reflects the use of the proceeds of the 2025 Series C Bonds and the 2025 Series D Bonds in a manner that is substantially consistent with the "Social Bond Principles" and "Sustainability Bond Guidelines" as promulgated by the International Capital Market Association ("ICMA").
+The Corporation has not appointed an external review provider to confirm alignment of the Sustainable Development Bonds designation of the 2025 Series C Bonds and the 2025 Series D Bonds with the core components of such Social Bond Principles and Sustainability Bond Guidelines.
+The Sustainable Development Bonds designation also reflects the use of the proceeds of the 2025 Series C Bonds and the 2025 Series D Bonds in a manner that is consistent with "Goal 1: No Poverty" and "Goal 11: Sustainable Cities and Communities" of the United Nations 17 Sustainable Development Goals (referred to as "UNSDGs" generally and "SDG 1" and "SDG 11" specifically).
 The UNSDGs were adopted by the United Nations General Assembly in September 2015 as part of its 2030 Agenda for Sustainable Development.
 SDG 1 is focused on ending poverty in all its forms everywhere, and SDG 11 is focused on making cities and human settlements inclusive, safe, resilient and sustainable.

 Use of Proceeds.
-The Developments expected to be financed with the proceeds of the 2025 Bonds and the socially beneficial attributes of each Development are set forth below under "PLAN OF FINANCING-2025 Series B Mortgage Loans."
+The Developments expected to be financed with the proceeds of, or pledged under the General Resolution in connection with the issuance of, the 2025 Bonds and the socially beneficial attributes of each Development are set forth below under "PLAN OF FINANCING-2025 Series C Mortgage Loans" and "-2025 Series D Mortgage Loans."